We’re Here For You!

-Since the government of Canada has now issued a global travel advisory for Covid-19, emergency travel coverage will not be available for coronavirus for anyone who now leaves Canada (other conditions would still be covered).
+Since the Canadian government has now issued a global travel advisory for COVID-19, emergency travel coverage will not be available for coronavirus for anyone who now leaves Canada (other conditions would still be covered).

 GSC will be issuing this notice to all plan members consenting to email communications.

-Please contact your CLAC Benefit Member Centre with any questions or concerns.
+Please contact your CLAC member centre with any questions or concerns.